tlswg/snip/draft-ietf-tls-snip.md

 chooses the option that it most prefers.
 A downgrade attack occurs where both client and server support a protocol that the server prefers more than than the selected protocol.
-ALPN protects against this attack by ensuring that the server is aware of all options the client supports and including those options and the server choice under the integrity protection provided by the TLS handshake.
+ALPN protects against this attack by ensuring that the options the client offers and the choice the server makes are included in the TLS handshake.
+Confirming the TLS handshake then ensures that the client and server agree on both the offered options and the server choice, preventing an attacker from altering either.

-Downgrade protection in ALPN functions because protocol negotiation is part of the TLS handshake.
 The introduction of semantically-equivalent protocols that use incompatible handshakes introduces new opportunities for downgrade attack.
+ALPN cannot be used to securely select between incompatible protocols.
 For instance, it is not possible to negotiate the use of HTTP/2 based on an attempt to connect using HTTP/3.
 The former relies on TCP, whereas the latter uses UDP.

-These protocols are therefore mutually incompatible and ALPN cannot be used to securely select between the two.
+In this example, a client that attempts a connection with HTTP/2 cannot use ALPN to express that it might want to use HTTP/3.
+The client needs to initiate a QUIC connection {{?QUIC=RFC9000}} if it wants to attempt HTTP/3.
+Even if HTTP/3 is preferred, an attacker need only block the HTTP/3 connection attempt to cause the client and server to use HTTP/2.

 This document defines an extension to TLS that allows clients to discover when a server supports alternative protocols that are incompatible with the protocol in